-To ease frustration and give them a financial planning tool they’d actually use, I created the Personal Financial Planner for Moms.
+I created the Personal Financial Planner for Moms to ease frustration and give them a financial planning tool they’d actually use.
 It’s a simple financial planning tool with all the information they need in a format they will use.

 The inspiration for this financial planner is straightforward.
 And incredibly simple.
 All you have to do is print out the pages, pop them into a binder, and take pen to paper.
 See, so easy!

 The reality is that you have a few spare minutes to think about your finances.
 With everything in one place, you can create budgets, update income and expense logs, and track bills and debt repayment plans whenever you have the time to open up the binder to the page you need and jot down numbers.
 Like, when your kid is napping, and you don’t want to (or can’t) sit at your computer, pull up the programs, wait for the files to load...you get the idea.